Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Summary and conclusions

 \section{Summary and conclusions}

+In this work, we addressed the challenges of characterizing large catalogs of high-energy X-ray sources.
+To this end, we presented a self-supervised deep learning framework based on a transformer autoencoder that generates compressed, low-dimensional representations of Chandra X-ray spectra.
+Our primary objective is to evaluate whether these learned latent representations can capture fundamental physical properties and serve as a robust alternative to manually extracted features for downstream tasks, including source classification, parameter regression, and symbolic regression, at lower computational cost.

-This work introduces a transformer-based autoencoder to find a compressed representation of Chandra X-ray spectra and evaluates the usefulness of the learned representation for unsupervised classification and regression tasks.
-The autoencoder compresses the spectra into an 8-dimensional latent space and preserves the physical information of each observation.
+The autoencoder compresses the spectra into an 8-dimensional latent space and preserves enough physical information about each source to allow for spectral reconstruction.
 The latent space has clustering properties that generally preserve astrophysical classes despite not having been trained on clustering.
 Known degeneracies in spectral shape between classes are also preserved, although the model is able to successfully separate between large accretors, mostly AGNs, and stellar-size accretors (e.g., X-ray binaries) when redshift information is not available.
-When clustering observations into 8 classes (\ac{AGN}, \ac{CV}, \ac{HM-STAR}, \ac{HMXB}, \ac{LM-STAR}, \ac{LMXB}, \ac{NS}, or \ac{YSO}) the balanced accuracy is $\sim$40\%.
-Moreover, the balanced accuracy significantly increases for the case of binary classification between \acp{AGN} and stellar-mass compact objects, reaching $\sim$69\%.
-Finally, regression and symbolic regression show the presence of correlations between the latent dimensions found by the autoencoder and physical properties such as hardness ratios, showing that the learned embeddings are interpretable and associated with a physical meaning.
+When clustering observations into 8 classes (\ac{AGN}, \ac{CV}, \ac{HM-STAR}, \ac{HMXB}, \ac{LM-STAR}, \ac{LMXB}, \ac{NS}, or \ac{YSO}) the balanced accuracy is $\sim$40\%, but it significantly increases for binary classification between \acp{AGN} and stellar-mass compact objects, reaching $\sim$69\%, comparable to the performance of methods that use human-extracted features.
+The learned representation also preserve summaries that are relevant to the identification of astrophysically compelling sources that are being actively sought in large X-ray catalogs, such as TDEs, QPEs, and FXTs, including summaries related to temporal variability.
+Our framework is therefore interpretable and immediately applicable to dedicated searches for these objects.
+As next-generation X-ray surveys continue to produce vast amounts of spectral data, unsupervised and self-supervised methods will be able to capture relevant information, which in turn can be used for classification, discovery, and the training of foundation models in astrophysics.

-Symbolic regression demonstrates that several latent dimensions correlate with non-linear combinations of fluxes, similar to hardness ratios, across energy bands.
-For \acp{AGN}, some of the latent dimensions are moderately to strongly correlated with ratios of fluxes, highlighting further that the autoencoder encodes meaningful spectral information.
-These results show that learned representations are useful summaries that do not require human intervention to be generated, that can be used for both classification and regression.
-The relationships uncovered with symbolic regression between the latent space and physical observables add interpretability to our framework.